BaskervilleDog/Bioinformatic-Essentials/Bioinformatics_Proceedings/Gene_Prediction/README.md

 ## Importance

 Gene prediction is a fundamental aspect of bioinformatics and computational biology, involving the identification and annotation of genes within large, contiguous sequences of DNA.
-As a fundamental step in genome analysis, gene prediction enables researchers to locate gene products, such as RNA and Proteins, and better understand the functional architecture of genomes.
+As a fundamental step in genome analysis, gene prediction enables researchers to locate gene products, such as RNA and proteins, and better understand the functional architecture of genomes.

 #### **Importance of Gene Prediction**